tests-always-included/grunt-if-missing/README.md

 Development
 -----------

 If you want to work on this library, you need to check out the repository and run `npm install` to get the dependencies.

-Make sure you write tests that cover changes and run them with `grunt test`.
+Tests are *always* included.
+Make sure tests cover your changes.
+To run the current tests, just use `npm test` or `grunt test` (they will run the same test suite).
+Make sure

 License